Volume of a Cube Calculator

 As promised, we will now look at why the formula for the volume of a cube is so simple and why it is comprised of only two variables and two mathematical symbols.
 The main reason we could point to is the simplicity of the cube.
 The cube is highly regular and, most importantly, very easy to define.
 If you think about it, a sphere or a tetrahedron are even more regular than a cube, but it is much harder to compute their volume or area.
 This could be attributed partly to the fact that it is difficult to mathematically model the surface of a sphere when using the typical Cartesian coordinates.

 The cube, however, follows precisely this pattern.
 The sides of a cube are always aligned with the unit vectors that generate the 3D Cartesian space.
 This makes the volume computation as easy as calculating the cross product of the three unitary Cartesian vectors (vector product), each multiplied by the length of the cube's sides.

 You can see by checking the mathematical formulas that there seems to be a preference for squared shapes over rounded ones.
 If you don't believe it, take a look at the shapes of the rectangular prism calculator and the cylinder volume calculator and tell me which one you would prefer to compute by hand.

 Cubes in the world from Ice Cube to IceCube and beyond

-The preference for cubed shapes probably comes from its ease of construction and, more importantly, packing properties.
+The preference for cubed shapes probably comes from their ease of construction and, more importantly, packing properties.
 As with squares and hexagons in 2D space, cubes can completely fill 3D spaces on their own when properly stacked.
 It might not sound all that special, but there are very few shapes with the ability to fill a space without leaving any gaps between them.

 The advantage?
 Efficiency.
 If you make containers in the shape of cubes (rectangular prisms also work), you can be sure that you will be using all the space available, and you won't leave any dead space between them.
 It is this property alone that decides the shapes of containers, drawers, and wardrobes.